This post is dedicated to Emily and Elise, who asked that I write about it.

 Me: "Yes hello.
 Are you there today?
 I'm outside right now but the door is not open."

-PL: "Oh no, I'm sorry we're not there at the moment because of schnerdiverdiborkbork* (*an approximation of a word that I totally don't remember at this point.)
+PL: "Oh no, I'm sorry we're not there at the moment because of schnerdiverdiborkbork* (*an approximation of a word that I did NOT understand.)

 Me: "Snerdiverdiborkbork?
 So are you gone for the entire day or just for some hours?"